Cello Teacher & Cello Lessons

 Currently my cello studio has a mix of children of all ages.
 I also teach many high school and college students as well as adults.
 Some are just beginning to read music.
 Others perform regularly as part of school and community orchestras.
 Most importantly, many play simply for their own enrichment and enjoyment.
 I have taught students as young as 4 years old.
-However, I generally recommend 6 as a good age to start cello lessons.

 I feel privileged to have studied with some outstanding cellists and cello instructors from an early age.
 I enjoy sharing the legacy of their gifts to me with my students.
 My first cello teacher, Dr. David “Dudu” Sella, was a father figure to me.
 Dr. Sella taught me the value of connecting with music.
 He was my greatest inspiration.
 With much gratitude to him, he made me the cellist, cello teacher and classical musician I am today.

 Experience & Philosophy